d6nab/SmartThings-Alfred/README.md

-AlfredSmartAppWorkflow
+SmartThings-Alfred
 ======================

-An Alfred Workflow that works with a SmartThings SmartApp
+An Alfred Workflow that allows you to control your physical graph through Alfred

-#To install#
-* Install the "Alfred Workflow" SmartApp from the Connections category on your mobile device.
-Choose the switches that you wish to be controllable through Alfred.

 #Currently Supported Commands#
 * `st_login` will take you through the login process